raleel/cfi-srd-es/0001_Personajes.md

 Professional Skills are further explained in the [Skills](0005_Skills.md) chapter, but in brief they represent those skills which cannot be attempted without years of rigorous study and specialized training.
 Whereas a character has a basic ability in all Standard Skills, they have zero ability in any Professional Skill unless chosen as part of their cultural upbringing or Class.

 Chosen Professional Skills start off at their Base Level Characteristic value as per Standard Skills.
-Some Professional Skills such as Craft, Languages, or Lores offer choice of a specialization.
+Some Professional Skills such as Artesanía, Idiomas, or Sabers offer choice of a specialization.
 In these cases, the specialty chosen should be one which suits that culture.

 ### Racial Skill Quick Picks